-- Appellate cases
+- Key Appellate Cases

 - R v Marlon Dixon EWCA Crim 755: Successful appeal against sentence after the appellant was sentenced to 10 years for a robbery and attempted robbery on transsexual and transgender sex workers.
 Lady Justice Hallett DBE agreed that the sentence should have reflected that although the offences took place inside the victim’s homes, the ‘services’ offered by them meant their homes were also places of business.

 - R v Kirk Cooke & Others EWCA Crim 1681: Appeal against convictions arising from Operation Gemini, a highly sophisticated police surveillance operation in which undercover officers posed as pawn brokers in a ‘trading shop’ for over a year.
 The appeal centered on the alleged “entrapment” by undercover officers and the failure by the Crown to disclose the surveillance authorisations under RIPA.
 The appellants relied upon a retired officer from the met who provided “fresh evidence” about the community infiltration tactics used by the police.
 Led by Sally O’Neill QC.

 - R v Kevin Marlon Dillon EWCA Crim 122: Conviction for affray overturned due to defective good character direction by trial Judge.
 Jackson LJ praised Lisa for her “customary tenacity” and for “sticking to her guns”.